 "Pray always without becoming weary."
 Lk 18:1

 In the 17th chapter of St. John's gospel, Jesus prays that his disciples may be one, but even a cursory glance at the history of the church reminds us that unity is not uniformity.
-There are 13 rites, many of which have multiple subdivisions.
-In the Roman Catholic Church each of these rites, "possess their own hierarchy, differ in liturgical and ecclesiastical discipline, and possess their own spiritual heritage." l In other words, while the liturgy, language, law and spirituality may differ markedly, the Christ who is their center is the same.
+There are 13 rites, many of which have multiple subdivisions, in the Roman Catholic Church and each of these rites, "possess their own hierarchy, differ in liturgical and ecclesiastical discipline, and possess their own spiritual heritage." l In other words, while the liturgy, language, law and spirituality may differ markedly, the Christ who is their center is the same.
 It is this unity that St. Josapha worked so hard to attain.

 Today, quietly examine the issues that divide your family and/or your parish and ask God for a path of unity and peace.

 What do you think are the marks of unity in the Church?